How to Install Pip on CentOS 7

 Install development tools

 Development tools are required for building Python modules, you can install them with:

-In this section we will go thought few useful basic pip commands.
-With pip we can install packages from PyPI, version control, local projects and from distribution files.
-Usually you will install packages from PyPI.
+In this section, we will go through a few useful basic pip commands.
+With pip, we can install packages from PyPI, version control, local projects and from distribution files.
+Usually, you will install packages from PyPI.

 Let’s say we want to install a package named